 KCAW members are listeners, volunteers, donors and programmers.
 KCAW is a hub for community engagement, which is a key factor of health for any community.
 KCAW listeners can participate in important dialogues about issues that are deeply affecting our community.
 They bring their voices and their diverse community experiences to the KCAW broadcast and to the world through our website.
 KCAW encourages and makes possible deep engagement and dialogue that is vital to the health of our community.

-Each year, we connect nonprofits in Sitka, Angoon, Elfin Cove, Kake, Pelican, Port Alexander, Tenakee Springs, and Yakutat to our listeners, promoting community events despite COVID-19.
+Each year, we connect nonprofits in Sitka, Angoon, Elfin Cove, Kake, Pelican, Port Alexander, Tenakee Springs, and Yakutat to our listeners, promoting over 3,000 community events.
 Raven Radio continues to expand online services.
-Raven Radio’s website regularly has more than 25,000 unique visitors on average each month.
-The station’s Facebook page has more than 11,806 fans and has become a critical link in emergency communications.
-Facebook posts regularly reach tens of thousands of people.
+Raven Radio’s website regularly has more than 25,000 unique website users per month, 45,000 sessions, and 68,000 page views.
+The station’s Facebook page has more than 8,300 fans and has become a critical link in emergency communications.
+Facebook posts regularly reach tens of thousands of people, with 12,637 people following our page – an increase of 1,944 from last year.

 4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2019, and any plans you have made to meet the needs of these audiences during Fiscal Year 2020.
 If you regularly broadcast in a language other than English, please note the language broadcast.